-- Appropriate uses include a mix of quality, public space (plazas, pocket-parks) and Civic Institutional uses, Commercial, Office, Mixed-Use with residential components accommodating the creation of a lifelong community: - Commercial: Big-box retail is not appropriate (65,000 square foot or greater).
+- Appropriate uses include a mix of quality, public space (plazas, pocket-parks) and Civic Institutional uses, Commercial, Office, Townhome, and Mixed-Use with residential components accommodating the creation of a lifelong community: - Commercial: Big-box retail is not appropriate (75,000 square foot or greater). - The area is also ideally suited for senior housing, including nursing homes, assisted living, age restricted communities, and single family homes when universal design has been adequately applied.

 - Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Incorporate sustainable building and site development practices. - Multi-generational residential including activeadult housing and a range of continuing care options near new public amenities. - Promote a local, private or non-profit recreation center, such as a YMCA, in this area. - The Dunwoody marker, logo or identifier should be prominent in this area - Establish a bicycle network to allow cycling between Dunwoody Village, Georgetown and Brook Run. - Bicycle, pedestrian, and alternative forms of transportation provide connectivity throughout character area. - Complete site location evaluation and financing plan locating City Hall, Police and other civic functions, including options for joint publicprivate partnership.
-Note that the Dunwoody Village area is also being considered as a possible location for City Hall. - For detailed circulation and open space recommendations for the Georgetown Character Area, see the Georgetown/ Shallowford LCI Master Plan.
+Note that the Dunwoody Village area is also being considered as a possible location for City Hall. - For detailed circulation and open space recommendations for the Georgetown Character Area, see the Georgetown/ Shallowford LCI Master Plan. - Encourage new retail and commercial development to balance with and serve the growing residential community.